NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 Importantly to the objective of this paper, we distinguished 4 key elements responsible for the popularity of a game engine:

 1. *Portability*.
 Developers want to work on games instead of figuring out how to port them to certain platforms.
-The more target platforms a game engine support - the more likely it is to be used.
+The more target platforms a game engine support - the more likely it is to be used (to develop for consoles, one must be licensed as a company.
+Console SDKs are secret and covered by non-disclosure agreements.
+Therefore, no game engine under an open source license is allowed to legally distribute console export templates [22]).
 2. *Versatility*.
 Nobody knows how a final game will look like from the start and what systems will it need.
 Having every possible tool available is a safety precaution that allows the flexibility during the production phase.
 3. *Graphics*.
 Even when visual fidelity is not the primary goal, everybody wants their games to look beautiful.